f5devcentral/f5-agility-labs-xc/docs/class6/module2/lab3.rst

     |lab036|

 59. Review the **Application Health** score.
-It may not be 100% due to the AWS pool being offline during testing.
+It's not 100% due to the AWS pool being offline during testing.

     |lab037|